qiusuo-fuyuan/qiusuo-knowledgeshare/gRPC_jina/README.md

 # Read Me

-This is the read me for gRPC
+This is the read me for gRPC.
+We just wanna create a similar structure to Jina for learning purposes.